 St John’s was founded to provide a free education to some of the poorest members of society and ever since, with help from our donors, we have continued to provide this support.
 It is central to our ethos and an important part of what we do.
 A St John’s education, our excellent teaching and state-of-the-art facilities open doors and create possibilities for young people.
 We encourage our pupils to be active and engaged citizens, leaders of tomorrow.
 Enabling children from different backgrounds to come to St John’s can really make an impact.
 It enriches our school, creating a diverse and inspiring pupil community.

-Today, nearly one in ten pupils at St John's receives some kind of help with fees.
-Over the next few years we will be significantly increasing the amount of money the School allocates to providing this support.
+Today, nearly one in ten pupils at St John’s receives some kind of help with fees.
+Over the next few years we want to significantly increase the amount of money we allocate to providing this support.
 At St John’s this is a team effort – we do not have major endowed funds to draw upon so we need the support of the St John’s community to enable us to raise the funds that will make a transformational difference to the lives of boys and girls today and in the future.

-In 2017-18, thanks to the generosity from donors, we were able to support 18 Foundationers and six fully funded Awards for non-clergy children.
+In 2020-21, thanks to the generosity from donors, we were able to support 15 Foundationers and provided fully-funded support to 18 pupils in total.
 But we are always approached by more pupils than those we are able to help and we want to be able to provide more.